Introduction and scope

 Audits

 LeadTale will make available to Customer, on request, the information reasonably necessary to demonstrate compliance with this DPA, which may include security documentation, policies, third-party attestations, and responses to industry-standard security questionnaires.
+Once LeadTale obtains a SOC 2 Type II report (or equivalent recognized independent attestation), LeadTale’s then-current report will satisfy Customer’s audit rights under this DPA as primary evidence of compliance.

 Return and deletion